duckietown/book-opmanual-duckiedrone/src/first-boot.md

 5. Power the Raspberry Pi

-    *  You will see a red and green light turning on on the Raspberry Pi.
+    *  You will see a red and green light turning on the Raspberry Pi.
 The green light shows computation usage.
 You should expect it to become solid green for several minutes.

         ```{seealso}
         Watch a short video of a busy Raspberry Pi booting up for the first time: [Raspberry Pi first boot](https://vimeo.com/728539828/6cbc396872)